 Another thing I loved everywhere on this island was breakfast!
 Who wouldn’t love to have some fresh fruit and juice looking at the white sanded beaches and blue sea?
 But that’s not all!
 These are usually followed by a big portion of eggs, potatoes, chapatti, mandazi (a fried bun with cardamon) and spice coffee, one of my favourite drinks ever!

-Another great experience for you palate is the spice tour.
+Another great experience for your palate is the spice tour.
 Although I usually try to stay away from the main tourist attraction, this one is definitely worth doing.
 You get to spend the day walking around a spice farm and try all the spices and fruit!

-However, one place in particular stole my heart when it comes to food: the Rock restaurant.
+However, one place, in particular, stole my heart when it comes to food: the Rock restaurant.
 A few km away from Jambiani, where I spent a few nights, there is this cute little restaurant on a rock in the middle of the sea, that you can reach by boat in case of high tide or walking with low tide.
 Besides being an amazing setting for a one of a kind dinner, the food I was served was one of my favourite meals ever.
 From starters to the desserts, everything tastes so fresh and delicious.
 Prices were a bit higher compared to other places in Zanzibar, but 100% worth a visit.

 However, Zanzibar is also the perfect spot to try new drinks.
 Fruit juices are always refreshing and so tasty and, like I said above, you must try spice coffee.
 If you prefer tea to coffee, they also have a variety of tea types, like ginger, banana, cinnamon, etc…